TritonDataCenter/manta-mola/docs/mpu-gc-overview.md

 ```

 This will use the defaults for the environment.
 Note that
-kicking off a GC job requires db dumps to be "recent".
+kicking off a GC job requires db dumps to be recent -- by default, within the
+past 24 hours.
 Please refer to the
 [System Crons](system-crons.md) for the timeline.

 If you just want to check on the last job run: